sourcery-ai/sourcery-vscode/README.md

 ![Sourcery](https://raw.githubusercontent.com/sourcery-ai/sourcery-vscode/main/assets/Sourcery_Logo_VS_Code_Description.png)

-Sourcery is the **pair programmer** who will help you improve your code anytime you're working in Python.
-It **reviews and refactors** your code automatically so you can spend more time focused on writing new code and less time cleaning things up.
+Sourcery is the pair programmer who will help you improve your code anytime you're working in Python.
+It reviews and improves your code automatically so you can spend more time focused on writing new code and less time cleaning things up.

 ![Sourcery in VS Code](https://raw.githubusercontent.com/sourcery-ai/sourcery-vscode/main/assets/Sourcery_VS_Code_Example.gif)